 There is nothing more important to parents and families than being as close to their kids as possible while they are in the hospital.
 Help more families be close to their kids, donate HERE.

-Every year, more than 250 families stay at the House while an additional 1,200 enjoy the Family Room.
+Every year, over 300 families stay at the House while an additional 5,000 enjoy the Family Room.
 Both rooms are designed to keep families close during hospitalizations.

 The Ronald McDonald House makes a difference by:

 - providing a safe and caring environment to families with children at hospitals

 What could be better than supporting an organization that helps inner-city kids develop their creativity?
 New Urban Arts does just that.

 How important is this program?
 According to New Urban Arts, 500 high school students, 25 emerging artists and over 3,000 visitors benefit through youth programs, professional development workshops, artist residencies, public performances, and exhibitions.